-Labour and employment law is a niche area and has a plethora of opportunities and potential in terms of research.
-CLL strives to provide a forum for the exchange of ideas in this field.
-The Labour and Employment Law Blog has been established to stimulate academic research and discussion to help develop an accessible understanding of contemporary labour and employment law issues.
+Labour and Employment law is a niche area, and has a plethora of opportunities and potential in terms of research.
+CLL strives to provide a forum for exchange of ideas in this field.
+The Labour and Employment Law Blog has been established to stimulate academic research and discussion to help develop accessible understanding of contemporary labour and employment law issues.

 We request you to read the Submission Guidelines carefully before sending your work.

-- Submissions can be made to firstname.lastname@example.org with the subject: “Blog submission: *title of your blog*”.
+- Submissions can be made to email@example.com the subject: “Blog submission: title of your blog”.

-- The blog post must be submitted in a .docx file attached to the email sent.
+- The blog post mustbe submitted in a .docx or .doc file attached to the email sent.
 PDFs or blog posts in the body of the email will not be accepted.

 - The submission must be between 800-1500 words.
-Posts falling below or beyond this range will be considered depending upon the editor’s discretion.
+Posts falling below or beyond this range will be considered depending upon the discretion of Editors.

 - Font: Times New Roman, 12.
 Alignment: Justified.
 Line Spacing: 1.5.

-- Posts must include hyperlinks to relevant legal sources and references made, including any judgments, laws, treaties, or other legal texts which are mentioned.
-Endnotes must be used only for offline sources and must comply with the 20th Bluebook edition.
+- Posts must include hyperlinks to relevant legal sources and references made, including any judgments, laws, treaties or other legal texts which are mentioned.
+If the author(s) are using Endnotes, then they must be used only for offline sources complying with Bluebook 20th edition.

-- Posts should reflect the authentic, original and unpublished work of the author(s).
+- Posts should reflect authentic, original and unpublished work of the author(s).

 - Cross-publishing is not permitted.